-If you have a creative degree and don’t know what route to take, these top jobs will help you narrow your search:
+If you have a creative degree and don’t know what route to take, these top jobs will help you narrow your search.

-Yes, ladies and gentlemen, being able to do make-up well, is an art in itself.
-If you’ve dreamt of sculpting faces with make-up and turning your clients into the best version of themselves, this is definitely the job for you.
-In order to succeed as a freelancer, you’ll need to gain some work experience in a store for a big make-up brand to learn top tricks of the trade.
+Yes, ladies and gentlemen, being able to do makeup well is an art in itself.
+If you’ve dreamt of sculpting faces with makeup and turning your clients into the best version of themselves, this is definitely the job for you.
+In order to succeed as a freelancer, you’ll need to gain some work experience in a store for a big makeup brand to learn top tricks of the trade.

 Did you think your dream of making it in the music industry was coming to an end?
 If you did, think again!
 You don’t have to be performing at Madison Square Garden to call yourself a musician.
-You can work behind the scenes and climb your way up the ladder at a production company.
-Or you can opt to be a music teacher and form your own band that plays at parties and weddings.
+You can work behind the scenes and climb your way up the ladder at a production company, or you can opt to be a music teacher and form your own band that plays at parties and weddings.

-3. Art Lecturer
+3. Art lecturer

 If you have the passion and experience in the art industry, being a lecturer sounds like a logical calling.
 As a professor at a college or university, you will be in charge of delivering the course’s curriculum and assessing the students on the knowledge that they have learnt.
 Art lecturers must complete a minimum of a master’s degree within the visual arts or art history combined with work experience.

-4. Art Gallery Dealer
+4. Art dealer

-5. Talent Agent
+5. Talent agent

-6. Fine Artist
+6. Fine artist

 This is perhaps the most obvious of careers in art but one that requires an incredible amount of self-belief and dedication.
-If you aspire to be an artist, you could begin by being an assistant in an art studio and could complete your projects while working in another part-time job until you have developed a solid business.
+If you aspire to be an artist, you could begin by being an assistant in an art studio and complete your projects while working in another part-time job until you have developed a solid business.

 Printmakers create art using printing press, usually on paper.
 Techniques used include etching, block-printing, woodcuts, silk-screening and lithography, with electronic and digital processes increasingly being used.
 If this is the career route you would like to take, networking may be the path to getting your name heard.

 If you find yourself taking snaps of all things around you and making them look really captivating, consider choosing a career in photography.
-You’ll have to have good communication skills and be inventive to come up with new angles and ideas.
+You’ll need to have good communication skills and be inventive to come up with new angles and ideas.

-10. Art Teacher
+10. Art teacher

 If you have the passion to share your knowledge and skills with others, why not become an art teacher?
 You can have the comfort of a job with set hours and holiday, and be inspired by the passion that your students share for the subject.
 You’ll be responsible for training your students for exams and will feel a huge sense of satisfaction when they have passed.

-12. 3D Artist
+12. 3D artist

 A 3D artist isn’t like your regular one that puts paintbrush to paper and creates a fascinating masterpiece.
-This type of artist uses specialised design and drawing software to create computer images of people, buildings and objects to make sure they can be viewed from all sides as a separate element.
+This type of artist uses specialized design and drawing software to create computer images of people, buildings and objects to make sure they can be viewed from all sides as a separate element.

-13. Technical Writer
+13. Technical writer